91viksithudda/gym-fitness-website/README.md

-# Gym Fitness Website - MERN Stack
+# Gym Fitness Website

-A full-stack fitness application built with the MERN stack (MongoDB, Express, React, Node.js) that allows users to track workouts, earn rewards, and compete on leaderboards.
+A full-stack MERN application for tracking gym workouts with timer functionality, user authentication, and progress tracking.

 ## Features

-### Frontend (React + Tailwind CSS)
-- Home Page with attractive hero section
-- Exercise Dashboard showing exercises with details
-- Task system with coin rewards for completed exercises
+- User authentication (register/login)
-- User Profile Page with stats and progress tracking
+- Exercise library with filtering by body part and category
-- Leaderboard showing top users
+- Workout timer with alarm sound
-- Responsive design for mobile and desktop
+- Progress tracking and leaderboard
+- Subscription management with coupon codes
-- Dark/Light mode toggle
+- Responsive design with dark mode support

-### Backend (Node.js + Express + MongoDB)
-- User Authentication (Registration, Login, JWT)
-- Exercise Management API
-- Progress Tracking API
-- Leaderboard API

 ## Project Structure